 More Ways to use Barbecue Sauce

-Try homemade BBQ sauce on fall-off-the-bone Instant Pot Ribs or Slow Cooker Ribs!
+Try homemade BBQ sauce on fall-off-the-bone Instant Pot ribs or slow cooker ribs!
 It’s great on Instant Pot shredded chicken, these fun turkey tenders, or yummy slow cooker pulled pork.
 Dress up air fryer drumsticks or thighs with BBQ sauce.
+Have you ever tried salmon with BBQ sauce?
+So good!
 I love to dip air fryer French fries in barbecue sauce, and air fryer chicken nuggets, too!

 - 1 cup ketchup